 All articles are to be entered in the owner's name and registered at the Exhibition Hall with the volunteers who will be there to assist you.
-If you are planning to exhibit more than 10 articles, pre-registration materials can be obtained by mail by contacting Amy LeBlanc, by September 3, at P.O.
-Box 273, East Wilton, Maine, 04234.
-Contact by phone at 207-778-2685 or email at amy@whitehillfarm.com.
+If you are planning to exhibit more than 10 articles, pre-registration materials can be obtained by mail by contacting Amy LeBlanc, by September 2, at P.O.
+Box 273, East Wilton, Maine, 04234; or by email at amy@whitehillfarm.com.
 Unless otherwise noted in the preceding text, all entries must be in place in the Exhibition Hall before 9:30 a.m. on Friday.
 If there is a problem meeting the deadline, we may be able to accommodate you if you call us early!